Warsaw Ghetto Uprising

 Abraham Ejgier came to the Warsaw ghetto in the autumn of 1942 with a group of Beriek Braude from Ostrowiec.
 (Abraham was a descendant of the famous rabbi Akiba Ejger from Poznań).
 He was remembered as a quiet and modest boy who bravely fought in the uprising in the group of Henoch Gutman.
 On May 1, during the fights at 30 Franciszkanska Street, Abram was mortally wounded in the stomach when he was shooting from the balcony of the first floor.
 He began to speak boldly and ominously to the Germans, who were looking at him in amazement.
 And shortly thereafter, Abram fell from this balcony, and the Germans knocked him with bayonets.

 Aba Gertner was born in Ostrowiec, the wealthy family of a sugar wholesaler.
 Aba studied at the Jawne religious primary school and at the state gymnasium.
 During the war, he joined Hashomer Hatzair.
-He ran a library of nests in his town.
+He ran the library branch in his town.
 In February '43 he managed to get to Warsaw.
 He fought in Toebbens-Schultz in the April uprising.
 He was 19 when he died.

 Abraham Horowic came to the Warsaw ghetto from Ostrowiec.
 In the April Uprising, he fought in the Hashomer Hatzair group.
 On April 29, he left the sewers from the area of the sheds.
 Most likely, he returned with Regina Fuden and Szlomo Baczyński after remaining in the ghetto.
 It is not known how and where he died.
 He was 19 years old.